 Update or Replace Your HVAC System

-Your home’s HVAC appliances account for nearly 43% of your energy bill and should be replaced if they’re over 12 years old.
-They’re not exactly cheap, and they vary from brand to brand, but they’ll save you up to 30% on your heating and cooling bill, which really pays off in the long run.
+Your home’s HVAC appliances account for nearly 43% of your energy bill.
+So they should be replaced if they’re over 12 years old.
+They’re not exactly cheap, and they vary from brand to brand.
+However they’ll save you up to 30% on your heating and cooling bill.
+Since that is the biggest single part of your energy bill, this really pays off in the long run.
 Don’t have a heating and cooling system that’s over a decade old?
-Just like the rest of your home appliances, your HVAC system needs some special attention every once in a while to make sure it’s functioning at its very highest level.
-For example, something like a low-functioning furnace means it’s essentially 50% less efficient than it would be if it received regular maintenance.
-So, call in a professional to take a look, or even do some research and learn how to tune up your home’s appliances yourself.
+Just like the rest of your home appliances, your HVAC system needs some special attention every once in a while.
+All to make sure it’s functioning at its very highest level.
+For example, something like a low-functioning furnace means it’s essentially 50% less efficient.
+50% less than it would be if it received regular maintenance.
+So, call in a professional to take a look, or even do some research and learn.
+DIY how to tune up your home’s appliances yourself.

 Do a Duct Test

-Leaky ducts don’t just suck up your home’s warm air but can also waste the energy that your house’s HVAC unit expends by trying to cool off misplaced, overheated light bulbs!
-A duct test can cost around $325 – $350 in some states, so be sure to call a professional in your local area to get the best rates.
+Leaky ducts don’t just suck up your home’s warm air.
+They also waste the energy that your house’s HVAC unit expends.
+All by trying to cool off misplaced, overheated light bulbs!
+A duct test can cost around $325 – $350 in some states.
+So be sure to call a professional in your local area to get the best rates.

 Update Your Roofing Material

-As a standalone, metal roofing is classified as a “cool roof” because it decreases the amount of heat transferred to your entire home.
-With a cool roof, the amount of air conditioning needed to keep your home’s interior a comfortable temperature is drastically lower and can help to conserve energy.
-When paired with solar panels, this high level of energy efficiency can reduce your emissions, lower your HVAC costs overtime and ultimately improve your home’s value when it’s time to sell.
+As a standalone, metal roofing is classified as a “cool roof”.
+That’s because it decreases the amount of heat transferred to your entire home.
+With a cool roof, the amount of air conditioning needed to keep your home’s interior a comfortable temperature is drastically lower.
+That clearly can help to conserve energy.
+When paired with a solar panels installation, this high level of energy efficiency can reduce your emissions.
+As well as lower your HVAC costs overtime.
+Thereby ultimately improving your home’s value when it’s time to sell.

 Katherine Oakes is a writer, yoga instructor, and vocalist living in Northern New Jersey who loves writing for the solar leads professionals at Modernize with the goal of helping homeowners connect with qualified contractors for their home improvement projects.